 - Both Gatan OneView camera and K3 direct electron detector for TEM imaging

 - Energy-dispersive X-ray spectroscopy (EDS) with Oxford Xmax SDD Detector

-- Electron-energy loss spectroscopy (EELS) and Dual EELS with Gatan Quantum 966 EEL spectrometer
+- Electron-energy loss spectroscopy (EELS) with Dual EELS using the Gatan Quantum 966 spectrometer

 - Image resolution (TEM mode): 0.07 nm